An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Introduction

 \begin{remark} Roughly speaking, pollution \cite[Def.
 2.3]{BabuskaIhlenburgPaikSauter1995} is the need to increase the number of degrees of freedom per wavelength as the wave number $\kappa$ grows in order to maintain a prescribed accuracy.
 This problem is known to happen when Galerkin finite element discretizations in two and more space dimensions are applied to Helmholtz problems \cite{BaylissGoldsteinTurkel1985, BabuskaIvoSauter1997, BabuskaIhlenburgPaikSauter1995}. \end{remark}

 Thus far the HPS method has only been applied to problems when coupled with a nested dissection \cite{George1973} type direct solver.
-For two dimensional problems, this direct solver is easily parallelizable \cite{BeamsGillmanHewett2020} and integrated into an adaptive version of the discretization technique \cite{GeldermansGillman2019}.
+For two dimensional problems, this direct solver is easily parallelizable using shared memory \cite{BeamsGillmanHewett2020} and integrated into an adaptive version of the discretization technique \cite{GeldermansGillman2019}.
 Additionally, the computational cost of the direct solver is $O(N^{3/2})$, where $N$ is the number of discretization points, for two dimensional problems with a small constant.
 For many problems the direct solver can be accelerated to have a computational cost that scales linearly with respect $N$ in two dimensions \cite{GillmanMartinsson2014} and $O(N^{4/3})$ in three dimensions \cite{HaoMartinsson2016}.
-This manuscript presents the first iterative solution technique for the linear system that arises from the HPS discretization.